EstebanGameDevelopment/YourBitcoinController/README.md

 ----------------
 Thanks for downloading this package.

-Thanks to this plugin you will be able to include Bitcoin cryptocurreny in your games and applications.
+Thanks to this plugin you will be able to include Bitcoin cryptocurreny and Blockchain signning authentication in your games and applications.

 TUTORIAL
 --------